-There is a new phase of pageant interview “suits” that are more day dresses that are slimmer, sassier, more youthful, yet professional and so much more fun than what it use to be.
+There is a new era of pageant interview “suits” that are more day dresses that are slimmer, sassier, more youthful, yet professional and so much more fun than what it use to be.
 That is my opinion anyway, as some of my pageant sisters feel that pageants should go back to the expectation of wearing an actual suit.

 Every pageant is different, some want to see corporate and conservative pageant interview suits, others would love to see your personal style shine through in all aspects of the competition.
-So the first thing you might want to do is ask the pageant director what style interview suit works best for that particular organization.
-I am partial to the Miss America system because it is the one I competed in, and it's, quite simply, the BEST.
-It is an organization that is relevant, and so your woredrobe, from suim suit to interview suit, should fit your personality and be current in style.
+So the first thing you might want to do is ask the pageant director what style interview suit works best for that particular organization and go from there.
+We’d love to hear how you are doing in your search for the perfect pageant interview suit for you!